sanskrit/raw_etexts_english/blogs/manasataramgini/2013-03-17_beetles-and-men-some-glimpses-of-history-through-the-contemporary-lens.md

 +++
-title = "Beetles and men: some glimpses of history through the contemporaryxa0lens"
+title = "Beetles and men: some glimpses of history through the contemporary lens"

 +++
 ***The tale of poisoned arrows***